-LED pool lighting is also much more energy efficient.
-In fact, LED lights save about 80 percent more energy than halogen lights do, a serious reduction that pool owners eventually see on their energy bills and in their back pocket.
+LED pool lighting is much more energy efficient than halogen lighting.
+In fact, LED lights save about 80% more energy than halogen lights do - a serious reduction that pool owners eventually see on their energy bills.
 Halogen pool lights are still around, though losing favour to new LED options.
 Halogen lights can cost up to $1 a day to run if used daily, and do not have the same brightness or effect compared to LED lights.

-LEDs come in a variety of colors that are easily changed by either the flick of a switch, the press of a remote, or by pre-programmed settings.
-LED lights are 3 to 5 times more energy efficient than traditional halogen lights, they also produce around 90% less heat, and have an average lifespan of around 50,000 hours compared to around 5,000 hours for the old halogen style.
+LED pool lights come in a variety of colors that are easily changed by the flick of a switch, the press of a remote, or by pre-programmed settings.
+LED lights are three to five times more energy efficient than traditional halogen lights.
+They also produce around 90% less heat and have an average lifespan of around 50,000 hours, compared to around 5,000 hours for the old halogen style.

 - Spa Electrics

 - And more